gudovskiy/yoloNCS/README.md

 ## Camera Input Script

 * Run "object_detection_app.py" to process a videos from your camera.
 For example: "python3 object_detection_app.py" to get camera detections as below.
-* Modify script arguments is needed.
+* Modify script arguments if needed.
 * Press "q" to exit app.

 ![](/images/camera.png)